richardcalahan/mongoid_listable/README.md

       include Mongoid::Document

       belongs_to :user
+      # or embedded_in :user
       ...
     end

-In this example photos that are added to or removed from a user, or have their position attribute updated will maintain logical order based on the method used:
+In this example photos that are added to or removed from a user's collection, or have their position attribute updated will will trigger a reordering of all sibling instances.
+For example:

     # setter
     User.first.photos = [ photo_a, photo_c, photo_b ]